 These forests have been important witnesses of human and climatic history, storing a large amount of information.
 They have a high resilience capacity, with high concentrations of organic matter and carbon storage, and hold a large, and sometimes unique, diversity of plant, animal and fungi species.
 We are working on a unified definition of old-growth forests that recognizes their importance on the ecosystems and their ancestral history to increase scientific explorations and protect them.

-Do you have information about ancestral fungi uses?
+Do you want to share an ancestral use of Fungi that’s touched your life?
 Is there something you read or maybe your grandparents told you about?
-We need you and your elders to complete the map!
+We would love to hear about your experience.